mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

         self.max_depth = max_depth
 ```

 Now let's write the logic to build the tree.
 Proving that all that Leetcode I studied is useful outside of just coding interviews, we use a stack to perform a depth-first traversal, iteratively calling `_process_node` on each node and appending its children to the stack.
+We also keep an eye on our current depth to ensure we don't exceed `self.max_depth`.
 Once we've processed all nodes, we return our `DecisionTree` instance.

 {% include header-python.html %}
 ```python